tower/guides/guides/element.md

   });
 ```

-So now if you instantiated and rendered your paginator, it would be rendered like it was before.
+So now if you instantiated and rendered your pager, it would be rendered like it was before.
 But you can also customize the labels this time:

 ```js
 var pager = element('pager').init();